Bone broth for dogs is a favorite supplement in our pack because it’s both tasty and packs a ton of health benefits.

 You can definitely warm it up a little if you feel like your furry friend might like it better that way, but it’s not a must.

-Update 2020: My current pup Wally loves his bone broth, too!
+Update 2020: My new pup Wally loves his bone broth, too!

 For anyone coming across this recipe in warmer temps – you can also pour the broth into ice cube trays and offer it as a refreshing treat.